leitingzhang/leitingzhang.github.io/_pages/contact.md

 ## Opening

-We have a 2-year COMPEL postdoctoral position on machine-learning-asssited battery time series data analysis, in collaboration with Dr. Jens Sjölund from the Department of Information Technology, UU.
+We have a 2-year postdoctoral position on anode-free solid-state batteries.
+Application deadline: June 1, 2026!